 Summer: Slowest Season in China confirmed

 Lovely as a summer day?
 Well, not exactly the case if you just started your business in China.
-From the sheet above, one thing we can all agree is: summer can be really slow for most of the business listed ahead.
-Whether you are operating an offline store, or you are selling online, the visits or the sales are just lesser.
+From the sheet above, we can all agree that summer can be prolonged for most businesses listed ahead.
+Whether you are operating an offline store or selling online, the visits or the sales are just lesser.